d9394/miniboa-py3/README.md

 some admin function is support and done
 after telnet connection , use ? or help can get function and command description

+This program can be running on a openwrt router, and installed python3-base, python3-logging package.

 License
 =======
 ```